Lemongrass Oil and Other Natural Remedies for Scabies

 Do not orally consume essential oils.

-Talk to your doctor or health professional before applying essential oils.
-Self-diagnosis and self-treatment without doctor consultation is not recommended for Scabies.
+Talk to your doctor or health professional if you suspect that you have scabies.
+Self-diagnosis and self-treatment without doctor consultation is not recommended for scabies.

 Li M, Liu B, Bernigaud C, Fischer K, Guillot J, Fang F. Lemongrass (Cymbopogon citratus) oil: A promising miticidal and ovicidal agent against Sarcoptes scabiei.
 PLoS Negl Trop Dis.
 2020 Apr 6;14(4):e0008225. doi: 10.1371/journal.pntd.0008225.